Taylor-Culick retractions and the influence of the surroundings: Taylor-Culick retractions: a force perspective

 \section{Taylor-Culick retractions: a force perspective}

 The capillary and viscous forces, along with the inertia of the film and the surrounding media, govern the retraction dynamics.
 For the classical configuration (figure~\ref{fig:configs}a), the viscosity and inertia of the outer medium are negligible.
-Furthermore, the film viscosity~$\eta_f$ plays no role in determining the magnitude of the retraction velocity owing to the internal nature of the associated viscous stresses \citep{savva-2009-jfm}.
-Using these features, \citet{taylor-1959-procrsoclonda} calculated $v_f = v_{\text{TC}}$ (eq. (\ref{eq:v_TC})), resulting solely from momentum equilibrium while disregarding the fate of the liquid accumulated in the rim \citep{villermaux2020fragmentation}.
-In terms of the dimensionless numbers introduced earlier (see \S~\ref{sec:Num results}), eq. (\ref{eq:v_TC}) implies that $\Wef = \rho_fv_f^2h_0/(2\gammaaf)$ is constant and equal to 1 (see appendix~\ref{App::ClassicalTC} for details of the retraction dynamics in the classical configuration).
+Furthermore, the film viscosity~$\eta_f$ plays no role in determining the magnitude of the retraction velocity owing to the internal nature of the associated viscous stresses \citep{savva-2009-jfm}, as long as $Oh_{f}$ is less than the aspect ratio of the film \citep[see][]{deka-2020-prf}.
+Using these features, \citet{taylor-1959-procrsoclonda} calculated $v_f = v_{\text{TC}}$ (\ref{eq:v_TC}), resulting solely from momentum equilibrium while disregarding the fate of the liquid accumulated in the rim \citep{villermaux2020fragmentation}.
+In terms of the dimensionless numbers introduced earlier (see \S~\ref{sec:Num results}), (\ref{eq:v_TC}) implies that $\Wef = \rho_fv_f^2h_0/(2\gammaaf)$ is constant and equal to 1 (see appendix~\ref{App::ClassicalTC} for details of the retraction dynamics in the classical configuration).
 In this section, we delve into the different realizations of the dominating forces, and their implications, in the two-phase and three-phase configurations.